 This modern and cheerful library hosts a number of innovative programs for residents of all ages.
 There is a reading advisory group, children's reading programs, proctor service for distance learning, several public access stations and a program to bring books to shut-ins.

-The library also sponsors a mentoring program in conjunction with the court where juvenile offenders can "read their way off probation" while obtaining a GED.
+The library also sponsors a mentoring program in conjunction with the court, where juvenile offenders can "read their way off probation" while obtaining a GED.
+More than 50 volunteers, as well as an enthusiastic and dedicated Library Friends organization, aid the Payson Library staff.

 For more information, call (928) 474-9260.